-Johnson has been a finalist in 2014 and 2015 for the Clarence John Laughlin Award, which recognizes photographers who utilize the medium of photography for creative expression.
-In 2015, Johnson won the Grand Prize in Maine Media Workshops’ international competition Character: Portraits and Stories that Reveal the Human Condition.
-She received 3rd place in PRZM/Juxtapoz Magazine’s 2016 Dream Big Contest out of 1800 artists competing in all art mediums.
-Most recently, Johnson won SOHO Photo Gallery’s 2017 International Portfolio competition and was awarded a solo exhibition at SOHO Photo Gallery, NY.
-Johnson’s work has received past funding through a visual arts fellowship award from the Mississippi Arts Commission.
+Jaime Aelavanthara has been recognized as a finalist in 2014 and 2015 for the Clarence John Laughlin Award, which recognizes photographers who utilize the medium of photography for creative expression.
+In 2015, Aelavanthara won the Grand Prize in Maine Media Workshops’ international competition Character: Portraits and Stories that Reveal the Human Condition.
+Aelavanthara's work has received past funding through a visual arts fellowship award from the Mississippi Arts Commission in 2016.

 Her work is in public and private collections including the Mississippi Museum of Art in Jackson, the University of Arkansas in Little Rock, and the International House Hotel in New Orleans.

 Jaime currently serves as an Assistant Professor of Art at the University of Tampa.
 She received her BFA from the University of Mississippi in Imaging Arts and her MFA in Photography from Louisiana Tech University.
 In the classroom, she teaches traditional black and white photography, digital photography, alternative photographic processes, and foundations 2d Design.